Music Recommendation with Large Language Models: Challenges, Opportunities, and Evaluation: LLMs in Music Recommendation: Evaluation

-Because collecting human annotations for generative tasks is time-consuming and costly, a growing body of research has explored reference-free evaluation frameworks for tasks requiring an \textit{approximate match evaluation}, \cite{deutsch2022limitations,chen2023menli}.
-In addition, these metrics are also considered valuable in online scenarios requiring real-time text quality estimation.
-Formally, when $Y$ is the open-form output space (i.e., any natural language text), a reference-free evaluation metric $M$ can be defined as a function of the input $x$ and the model-generated output $\hat{y}$, which can be viewed as an explicit or implicit conditional generation model~\cite{thompson2020automatic,deutsch2022limitations}:
+Because collecting human annotations for generative tasks is time-consuming and costly, a growing body of research has explored reference-free evaluation frameworks for tasks requiring an \textit{approximate match evaluation}, when the model’s output is evaluated with respect to the given input \cite{deutsch2022limitations,chen2023menli}.
+In addition, these metrics are also considered valuable in online scenarios requiring real-time text quality estimation (e.g., captioning music playlists or answering questions about music in a conversation).
+Formally, when $Y$ is the open-form output space (i.e., any natural language text, in the case of playlist captioning could be any music-related description), a reference-free evaluation metric $M$ can be defined as a function of the input $x$ (e.g., the metadata of the tracks in the playlist) and the model-generated output $y$ (e.g., the caption), which can be viewed as an explicit or implicit conditional generation model~\cite{thompson2020automatic,deutsch2022limitations}:

 where $\phi$ denotes the parameters of the underlying evaluation model, and higher values of $M$ indicate better-quality outputs.
-The underlying evaluation model $P_\phi$ is typically larger or more complex than $P_\theta$, but it also has its own limitations and, therefore, cannot be used to solve the task directly---for instance, it may not be specifically optimized for that task or could be prohibitively expensive to run.
-Reference-free metrics could employ evaluation models in a zero-shot setup (i.e., pre-trained LLMs such as GPT~\cite{fu2024gptscore}), while others~\cite{rei2021references} undergo an optimization process based on some training data to estimate $\phi$.
+The underlying evaluation model $P_\phi$ is typically larger or more complex than the LLM used in recommendation, $P_\theta$, but it also has its own limitations and, therefore, cannot be used to solve the task directly---for instance, it may not be specifically optimized for that recommendation task or could be prohibitively expensive to run.
+Reference-free metrics could employ evaluation models in a zero-shot setup (i.e., using pre-trained LLMs~\cite{fu2024gptscore}), while others~\cite{rei2021references} undergo an optimization process based on some training data to estimate $\phi$.